Udinanon/LOVR-RayMarcher/Notes.md

 - automate sync and grep woth vscode

-- button to add vertices of
+- button to add vertices of sofa and other mobilia